Reducto: The Complete Agentic Document Platform logo

 Decision checklist

-• Do you need API‑first ingestion for heterogeneous, complex documents and LLM pipelines?
+• Do you need the complete agentic document platform for heterogeneous, complex documents and LLM pipelines?
 Choose Reducto.

 • Do you need turnkey workflow automation (approvals, emails, master-data checks) for transactional docs?
 Choose Rossum.